 an associated non-AP STA as the initial frame in an obtained TXOP and follow the rules defined in 35.3.19 (NSTR mobile AP MLD operation).

-— Shall not attempt to initiate more than dot11MSDTXOPMAX since the start of the timer.
+— Shall not attempt to initiate more than dot11MSDTXOPMAX TXOPs (#15093) since the start of the timer.

 Otherwise, it shall perform CCA until the MediumSyncDelay timer has expired before it initiates a transmission.